 “Sorry, I didn’t mean to hurt you.”

 Making up stories, lies or excuses.
-Whether it’s to avoid a situation or add to a story.
+Either to avoid a situation or to add to a story.

 Migué

-A variation on “going crazy”.
-Talking dirty or lying.
+A variation on “go crazy”.
+To make small talk or lie.

-“I had to do something to get out of the house.”
+“I had to go crazy to get out of the house.”

 “I doubt you have the morals to do that!”